boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 ##  RESINFO RR Type

-   This document requests IANA to register a new value from the "Resource Record (RR) TYPEs" registry of the "Domain Name System (DNS) Parameters" registry group available at {{RRTYPE}}:
+   This document requests IANA to update this entry from the "Resource Record (RR) TYPEs" registry of the "Domain Name System (DNS) Parameters" registry group available at {{RRTYPE}}:

 ~~~~
 Type: RESINFO
-Value: TBD
+Value: 261
 Meaning: Resolver Information as Key/Value Pairs
 Reference: RFCXXXX
 ~~~~